EdDataScienceEES/tutorial-Abigail-Louise/index.md

 This tutorial uses a dummy dataset which is already relatively "clean" so there will not be much data manipulation in this tutorial.
 If you have a more complex dataset which requires more data wrangling see these tutorials on <a href="https://ourcodingclub.github.io/tutorials/data-manip-intro/">basic data manipulation</a>, <a href="https://ourcodingclub.github.io/tutorials/data-manip-efficient/">efficient data manipulation</a> and <a href="https://ourcodingclub.github.io/tutorials/data-manip-creative-dplyr/">advanced data manipulation</a>.

+Next, we need to import our data which can be done by clicking `Files/ data/ sparrow_data.csv/ Import Dataset` then click the `Import` button in the bottom right of the window.
+Or this can be done by directly typing the code below:

 ```r
 # Import data
 sparrow <- read_csv("data/sparrow_data.csv")
 ```

+We can check the first 6 rows of data by using the `head()` function and see the whole dataset using the `print()` function.

 ```r
 # Check the data